KokkinosThanos/A-Flower/README.md

 # Flower

-Here I practice and experiment with...
+Here I practice and experiment with.
+I have created a combination of...

 Javascript DOM,
 Javascript CANVAS,
 CSS keyframes

-Like this I made a landscape with a flower!
+The final result is a landscape with a flower!